Cobra Trap: Contents

 The stories featured in the collection are "Bellman", "The Dark Angels", "Old Alex", "The Girl With the Black Balloon" and "Cobra Trap".
 "Bellman" is an adaptation of the 1968 comic strip serial "The Killing Ground".

 All five stories take place at different times in the life of Modesty Blaise.
 The first, "Bellman", begins with a flashback to when Modesty is 20 years old.
 In "The Dark Angels" Modesty is in her late 20s, in "Old Alex" she is in her early 30s, in "The Girl With the Black Balloon" she is in her late 30s, and finally in "Cobra Trap", she is about 52.
 Ages are approximate because they are not specified and Modesty does not know her exact age.

 In "Old Alex", O'Donnell makes it clear that fictional Modesty has a different rate of ageing than real people.
 The "Old Alex" story is set in 1997, so assuming that stories in the first books took place around 1965–1970, then Blaise aged something like eight years during an actual 30-year period.

 "Cobra Trap", the title piece of the collection, is (among fans) the most controversial Modesty Blaise story, in that it profiles the final mission of Modesty and her partner, Willie Garvin.
 The story takes place 10–15 years after the time frame of the comic strip/novels.
 Modesty, who has been recently diagnosed with an inoperable brain tumor and given only a short time to live, chooses to give her life to save a train full of innocents, including many children, from a group of rebels.
 Soon after revealing her illness to Willie, Modesty is killed in an attack, and shortly after that Willie too is shot dead.
-The story ends with the two friends reuniting in some form of afterlife.
+The story ends with the two friends reuniting in some form of (walkabout-like) afterlife.